-There are associated libraries in the Amarillo and El Paso Regional Academic Health Sciences Centers with collections of about 60,000 volumes in each location and growing daily.
-An associated library is also being developed in Odessa.
+There are associated libraries in the Amarillo, El Paso and Odessa Regional Academic Health Sciences Centers with collections of about 60,000 volumes in each location and growing daily.

 Besides offering its bound volumes and periodicals as a valuable reference collection, the library houses a Media Library comprised of audio-visual materials, films, tapes and other non-book media to aid in the learning experience.
 Teaching devices such as a medical injectable teaching arm and a heart-sound simulator are available for use.